AlmirPaulo/RPG_Assistant/index.md

 <img src='https://raw.githubusercontent.com/AlmirPaulo/Diceroller_discord/main/Icosaedro.jpg' alt='logo'>

-RPG Assistant is a Discord designed to help Game Masters and RPG players in their RPG session at discord.
+RPG Assistant is a Discord bot designed to help Game Masters and RPG players in their RPG session at discord.

 Get [RPG Assistant](https://discord.com/api/oauth2/authorize?client_id=815302867933724722&permissions=11264&scope=bot) to your server now and have fun playing online RPG with your friends!